 With this in mind, the best college search might just have no real, definitive beginning.
-You won’t announce that today is the day you will begin to define their future, instead, you’ll tacitly pop onto a college campus on the way to your grandparent’s house simply because you’re nearby.
+You won’t announce that today is the day you will begin to define their future.
+Instead, you’ll tacitly pop onto a college campus on the way to your grandparent’s house simply because you’re nearby.
 If you enjoy soccer, why not take in a game as a way to get a flavor of a given campus.
 Take advantage of concerts or art exhibits in your hometown and as you travel.
-You will learn about what you like and what you don’t, and for some underachievers, this very exercise may well excite you about college and motivate you to work hard.
+You will learn about what you like and what you don’t.
+For some, this very exercise may well excite you about college and motivate you to work hard.

 So you want to be an English Major (you could easily replace that with the major of your choice).
-According to College Raptor, there are more than 300 four-year colleges with a large English program, so how do you possibly choose a college?
-After isolating your geographic region of choice, size, and selectivity, you may still find the list is longer than you can manage, and you can now look at some nitty-gritty to help you determine which places are best suited for you.
+According to College Raptor, there are more than 300 four-year colleges with a large English program, so how to choose a college?
+After isolating your geographic region of choice, size, and selectivity, you may still find the list is longer than you can manage.
+You can now look at some nitty-gritty to help you determine which places are best suited for you.

 It’s here that you will want to begin looking at the personality of the college.
 Is the campus very conservative and you consider yourself pretty liberal?
 Is the percentage of students belonging to fraternities and sororities a number that excites you or scares you?

-Comb through the school’s website, but also remember that the world of college admissions is a business, and carefully crafting the message that you read is an important element in that business.
+Comb through the school’s website.
+But, also remember that the world of college admissions is a business.
+They carefully craft the message that you read is an important element in that business.
 It’s important to look beyond that finely honed admissions message by looking at some “unofficial” information like the college newspaper.
 This will give you a real look into life on a given campus, good, bad, and ugly.

 Remember to carefully evaluate all of the information you get and consider its source.
-Remember too that no place is perfect, so don’t be afraid to look for a school’s shortcomings to ensure that you can live with them.
+Remember too that no place is perfect.
+Don’t be afraid to look for a school’s shortcomings to ensure that you can live with them.